luukee/luke-wp-theme/README.md

-Luukee Portfolio TEst Theme for WordPress
+Luukee Portfolio Theme for WordPress
 ===============

 There's not much to it!
 This theme is meant as a simple starting point for your next migration to WordPress.